victor-gp/cmd-help-sublime-syntax/docs/Development.md

 ### Highlight regression tests

-These take all the samples (help messages from actual commands) in `tests/source` and run them through `bat` + `cmd-help`.
+There are a bunch of samples (help messages from actual commands) in `tests/source`.

-Then they store the result (syntax highlighted text) in `tests/highlighted/`.
+Regression tests take all these samples and run them through `bat` + `cmd-help`, storing the result (syntax highlighted text) in `tests/highlighted/`.

-You can run them with `$ tests/highlight_regression`
+Run them with `$ tests/highlight_regression`

+This script runs the entire suite of highlight regression tests.
+They usually take < 5s, but it depends on how fast Docker + `bat` update the syntax theme.

 **They're good for quickly validating if your change breaks existing functionality.**

+#### Displaying regression test differences

-Because the result files contain color escape characters, they should be opened with `less -R`
+Because the result files in `tests/highlighted` contain color escape characters (e.g.: `ESC[0m`), they should be opened with `less -R`.

-To query their changes with respect to the git index, do `$ reg` (from `scripts/utils`)
+To check highlight regression changes with respect to the git index, load `scripts/utils` and do `$ reg`

+There are a few more utils based on `reg`:

-For the diff between the index and the last commit (so staged changes), do `$ regs`
+- For the regression diff between the index and the last commit (so staged changes), do `$ regs`
+- For the regression diff between your branch and `main`, do `$ regm`
+- To show the regression diff from a commit (HEAD by default), do `$ regshow`

+#### Looking for pending work in regression tests

-These are also a great place to look at when looking for unhandled patterns, to document pending tasks.
+The corpus of highlighted help messages is also a great place to look for pending work:

-To query them do: `less -R tests/highlighted/*`
+- do `$ less -R tests/highlighted/*`

-or `less -R tests/highlighted/<TEST_FILE>`
+- iterate through the files with `:n` (next) and `:p` (previous)
+- scroll through the highligted help messages and look for tokens that should (not) be colorized

+#### Syntax tests > regression tests to illustrate changes

 After a big syntax change that causes many highlight test files to update, it's ok not to include them in the same commit as the syntax change.